 Books by Derek Haines

 Derek Haines is an author of genre fiction.
 His works range from historical fiction with Louis, Eyes That Could Kill, to February The Fifth and The Glothic Tales, a trilogy of history based science fiction farce, to dark contemporary romance, including One Last Love, Dead Men and Cut In Three.
-His satirical essays and novellas such as My Take Away Vampire and An Uneducated View of Sex, Food and Politics then clearly fall into the tongue in cheek genre.
+His satirical essays and novellas such as My Take Away Vampire clearly fall into the tongue in cheek genre.